Why Face-to-Face Marketing is so Important Post Pandemic

 The best way to create this is with customizable exhibit booths.
 These can be tailored to display finishes, textures, graphics, images, fonts, and other added elements according to your liking.
 These can even be designed in unique shapes and layouts, depending on the environment and style you want.

-It is also highly recommended that you implement bold graphics to capture people’s eye.
+It is also highly recommended that you implement bold graphics to capture people’s eyes.
 Avoid too much text and stick to videos and images that will grab the attention of passersby.
 Choose graphics that truly represent the message you want to present to others, such as:

-- What product or service you sell
+- What product or service do you sell

 - What makes your business unique